Finland raises public spending to help people pay energy bills | Business

 - Finland

+Rising prices and the European energy crisis turned the Finnish budget talks in just under a month from a goal of tightening public spending after the pandemic to finding ways to ease inflation struggles.
+"The good economic growth we still had at hand in the beginning of the year now threatens to slow down significantly next year," Finance Minister Annika Saarikko told a news conference.

-The government proposed public spending of 80.5 billion euros ($80.6 billion) in 2023, up from 79.5 billion suggested by the finance ministry a month ago, while the deficit is now seen at 8.1 billion euros instead of 6.3 billion seen originally.
+She added the economic distress could become deeper than estimated and even result in a recession.
+The government proposed public spending of 80.5 billion euros ($80.6 billion) in 2023, up from 79.5 billion suggested by the finance ministry a month ago.

+The budget deficit for next year is now seen at 8.1 billion euros instead of the 6.3 billion planned originally.
+The government said it would cut the electricity tax to 10% from 24% and support purchasing power by compensating high bills with tax deductions and added social security payments. ($1 = 0.9985 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)